Twisted Deformation Quantization of Algebraic Varieties (Survey): Deformation Quantization

 where: \begin{itemize} \item $\opn{Mix}_{\bsym{U}}(\mcal{T}^{}_{\mrm{poly}, X})$ and $\opn{Mix}_{\bsym{U}}(\mcal{D}^{}_{\mrm{poly}, X})$ are sheaves of DG Lie algebras on $X$, called {\em mixed resolutions}; \item the vertical arrows are DG Lie algebra quasi-isomorphisms; \item and the horizontal arrow $\Psi_{\bsym{\sigma}}$ is an $\mrm{L}_{\infty}$ quasi-isomorphism. \end{itemize} \end{thm}

 The mixed resolutions combine the {\em commutative \v{C}ech resolution} associated to a sufficiently refined affine open covering $\bsym{U}$ of $X$, and the {\em Grothendieck sheaf of jets}.
 An {\em $\mrm{L}_{\infty}$ quasi-isomorphism} is a generalization of a DG Lie algebra quasi-iso\-mor\-phism.
 The $\mrm{L}_{\infty}$ quasi-isomorphism $\Psi_{\bsym{\sigma}}$ depends on some choices; but the dependence on these choices and on the covering $\bsym{U}$ disappears in homotopy.
 Theorem \ref{thm2} is proved using the {\em Formality Theorem} of Kontsevich \cite{Ko1} and {\em formal geometry}.
-More on the proof of Theorem \ref{thm2} in Appendices B and C.
+More on the proof of Theorem \ref{thm2} in Appendices B and C. A somewhat different approach to Theorem \ref{thm2} can be found in Van den Bergh's paper \cite{VdB}.